Claudio Raja Gabaglia Lins

+serving in that position until June 2026.
+On 24 June 2026, he assumed office as Brazil’s ambassador to Nepal.

 During his tenure as envoy in Islamabad, Lins played a key role in expanding Brazil's economic cooperation with Pakistan.
 He oversaw the establishment of the Pakistan-Brazil Business Forum, which helped to enhance trade and investment ties.
 Additionally, he worked to strengthen diplomatic and cultural relations between Brazil and Pakistan during his tenure in Islamabad.